 Needless to say, some healthcare providers are aware of their biased feelings while others may not even realize they are discriminating against particular patients.

-How can discrimination impact patient health?
+How can discrimination impact patient behavior?

-For example, a 2020 Urban Institute’s survey asked people if they have felt that doctors have treated or judged them unfairly based on their race or ethnicity, and if so, how it impacted their care.
+For example, a 2020 Urban Institute’s survey asked people if they ever felt that doctors treated or judged them unfairly based on their race or ethnicity, and if so, how it impacted their care.
 Importantly, among those who reported feelings of discrimination, 75.9% reported that such treatment or judgment disrupted their receipt of healthcare.
 Within this group:

 - 39% delayed care.